 There are several advantages to using a basal-bolus insulin regimen.
 These include flexibility when considering mealtimes and overnight blood sugar control.

 The downsides to a basal-bolus regimen are that:

-- people may need to take up to 4 injections a day
+- People may need to take and time up to 4 injections a day.

-- it's necessary to keep a supply of insulin with you
+- People must always keep a supply of both types of insulin with them.

-By keeping sugar levels steady during fasting, basal insulin allows the cells to change sugar into energy more easily.
+By keeping sugar levels steady when a person is not eating, basal insulin allows the cells to convert sugar into energy more efficiently.

 Examples of long-acting basal insulin for people with diabetes include: